mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/nodepools/create/index.md

 ## Prepare the environment

-1. Set the environment variable to the name you assigned this cluster.
+1. Set the environment variable to the name you assigned this cluster with the command:

-    ```sh
+    ```bash
-    CLUSTER_NAME=my-aws-cluster
+    export CLUSTER_NAME=my-aws-cluster
     ```

-    See [Get Started with AWS][createnewcluster_name] for information on naming your cluster.

-1. If your workload cluster is self-managed, as described in [Make the New Cluster Self-Managed][makeselfmanaged], configure `kubectl` to use the kubeconfig for the cluster.
+1. If your workload cluster is self-managed, as described in [Make the New Cluster Self-Managed][makeselfmanaged], configure `kubectl` to use the kubeconfig for the cluster:

-    ```sh
+    ```bash
     export KUBECONFIG=${CLUSTER_NAME}.conf
     ```

-1. Define your node pool name.
+1. Define your node pool name:

-    ```sh
+    ```bash
     export NODEPOOL_NAME=example
     ```